 Technology is an important component of our business and growth strategy, and our success depends to a significant extent on the development, implementation and acceptance of new products.
 Commitments to develop new products must be made well in advance of any resulting sales, and technologies and standards may change during development, potentially rendering our products outdated or uncompetitive before their introduction.
 Our ability to develop products to meet evolving industry requirements and at prices acceptable to our customers will be dependent on a number of factors including, funding availability to complete development efforts, our ability to test and refine products, successfully conduct clinical trials and seek to obtain required FDA clearance or foreign approval/certification for products that require such regulatory authorizations.
 Physician patients and third party payors and the medical community may be slow to adopt any of our products.
+Moreover, there can be no assurance that the products that we are developing will receive FDA clearance, work effectively in the marketplace or gain market acceptance.
 We may expend considerable funds and other resources on the development of next-generation products without any guarantee that these products will be successful.